deansher/morphics-v0.1/README.md

 the subordinate module -- or at least defined independently as a standard -- rather than being defined by the parent module.

-When we use "dependency decomposition", we know that our subordinate APIs are hiding some details from us.
+When we use "dependency decomposition", we know that our subordinate APIs hide details.
 We know we are giving them latitude to implement these details in different ways.
-We sometimes use portable APIs that we know are implemented in very different ways on different platforms.
+We sometimes use portable APIs that we expect will be implemented in very different ways on different platforms.
 But we write our higher-level code with the belief that it fully specifies our program's behavior down to whatever level of detail we care about.

 When we use "behavior decomposition", we approach things differently.
 We